 Conferences/Report Cards

-Parents will receive a report card after each marking period (four times per year).
-In addition, fall and spring conferences provide opportunities to discuss student progress at school.
+Parents will receive a report card after each marking period.
+In addition, two opportunities for conferences will be offered to provide opportunities to discuss student progress at school.
 Parents are encouraged to call or visit the school with questions, concerns, or comments at any time.

 Lost and Found